India beat Pakistan to maintain perfect World Cup record

 Rohit's 24th ODI century was studded with 14 boundaries and three effortless sixes.

+"We won a good toss but didn't bowl in the right areas, and Rohit played very well," Sarfaraz said afterwards.

+"Our plan was to pitch the ball up to Rohit, but we didn't execute it well.
+It was a good toss to win but we didn't capitalise on it."

-Amir dismissed Hardik Pandya and Mahendra Singh Dhoni in quick succession but Kohli made 77 before Amir dismissed him after a rain interruption.
+Amir dismissed Hardik Pandya and Mahendra Singh Dhoni in quick succession.
+Kohli made 77 before Amir dismissed him after a rain interruption.

 Kohli became the fastest batsman to reach 11,000 ODI runs, a milestone he achieved in his 222nd innings.